 What's Not Working (Yet)

-The businesses getting value from AI are those treating it as a tool, not magic.
+The businesses getting value from AI are treating it as a tool, not magic.
 They start with specific problems, measure results, and iterate.

 Getting Started